Flights to Niue

 How much will it cost

-No visa is required for tourists staying up to 30 days with return or onward tickets and sufficient funds for their length of stay.
+No visa is required to enter Niue if you're staying less than 30 days, provided you have return or onward tickets (for flights from Niue to Auckland) and sufficient funds for your stay.

 Auckland (AKL) to Niue (IUE)